Workflow for Developing Quantum Applications#

 Resources for Problem Formulation#

 • The Getting Started with D-Wave Solvers guide walks you through some basic examples of mathematical formulation, using very simple objectives and constraints, which can be a gentle introduction to the concepts.
-Likewise, the Ocean documentation documentation provides a series of code examples, for different levels of experience, which include such formulations.
+Likewise, the Ocean software documentation documentation provides a series of code examples, for different levels of experience, which include such formulations.

 • The Stating the Problem chapter of this guide provides references to examples categorized by field and the Reformulating a Problem chapter describes various techniques to mathematically formulate parts of your problem.